-\begin{pf} Since $i_{\ast}$ is a left adjoint and
+\begin{pf} Since $i_{!}$ is a left adjoint and

-it is immediate that $i_{\ast}$ sends the generating (acyclic) cofibrations to generating (acyclic) cofibrations, and hence is a left Quillen functor.
-Using the fact that the sequence $\{\R^{n}\otimes\rho_{2}\}$ is exhausting, one can easily check that a map $X\to Y$ in $\gspectra{\zt}$ is a weak equivalence if and only if $i^{\ast}X\to i^{\ast}Y$ is.
-This means that to show that $i_{\ast}$ and $i^{\ast}$ form a Quillen equivalence, it suffices to show that for each $0\ne V\in\icatr$, the map
+it is immediate that $i_{!}$ sends the generating (acyclic) cofibrations to (acyclic) cofibrations, and hence is a left Quillen functor.
+Using the fact that the sequence $\{\R^{n}\otimes\rho_{2}\}$ is exhausting, one can easily check that a map $X\to Y$ in $\ugspectra{\zt}$ is a weak equivalence if and only if $i^{\ast}X\to i^{\ast}Y$ is.
+This means that to show that $i_{!}$ and $i^{\ast}$ form a Quillen equivalence it suffices to show that the unit map

 is a weak equivalence for every cofibrant $X\in \rspectra$.
 Since $i^{\ast}$ is also a left adjoint, it preserves colimits, and therefore so does $i^{\ast}i_{!}$.
 Since both functors also commute with smashing with a $\zt$-space, we are reduced to checking that for each $0\ne V\in\icatr$, the map